AdobeDocs/campaign-classic.en/help/technotes/using/apple-mail-app-privacy-protection.md

 >[!IMPORTANT]
 >
->The package is provided only as example and is not supported by Adobe as a product feature.
+>The package is provided only as an example and is not supported by Adobe as a product feature.
 >
 >You might need to adapt the sample code to your campaign implementation.
 >